SwissDataScienceCenter/renku/tests/README.md

 __**NOTICE**__

-It's very important that version of your Chrome matches the version of the chromedriver.
+When running locally, it's very important that version of your Chrome matches the version of the chromedriver.
 If these versions does not match you have to upgrade one or the other and *reopen* the browser.
+Running with Docker avoids this problem.

 # Development
 You can work on the tests using editor of your choice but using either Intellij or VS Code could make your life by far simpler.
 In both cases you need a Scala plugin installed into your IDE.
 In case of the VS Code there's a Scalameta plugin which can be installed from https://marketplace.visualstudio.com/items?itemName=scalameta.metals.